HOME ABOUT GLOBAL NETWORK PLATFORM SOLUTIONS RESOURCES NEWS JOIN US

 August 2025 – Training Workshop

-At the 16th National Symposium on Microbial Resources, QIBEBT, CAS and IARRP, CAAS co-hosted the iMAPS Training Workshop, with 150+ participants, demonstrating Agri-MAPS as a testbed for translating single-cell technologies into agriculture.
+At the 16th National Symposium on Microbial Resources, the Qingdao Institute of Bioenergy and Bioprocess Technology of Chinese Academy of Sciences (QIBEBT, CAS) and the Institute of Agricultural Resources and Regional Planning, Chinese Academy of Agricultural Sciences (IARRP, CAAS) co-hosted the iMAPS Training Workshop, with 150+ participants, demonstrating Agri-MAPS as a testbed for translating single-cell technologies into agriculture.

 about-1